-I am an italian expatriate in Luxembourg and to help newcomers in Luxembourg, please find below my to-do-list with my tips to prepare your expatriation l in Luxembourg and to facilitate your moving in.
-I moved to Luxembourg with my family in 2015 and living here is great.
+I am an italian expatriate in Luxembourg and would like to help newcomers in Luxembourg.
+Please find below my to-do-list with my tips to prepare your expatriation in Luxembourg and to facilitate your moving in.
+I moved to Luxembourg with my family in 2015 and living here is great!

 Contact people before and after your arrival